 Parish volunteers work in the jail library on a weekly basis.

 The Freeport Area Church Cooperative (FACC) is a collaborative group of Freeport churches whose mission is to provide emergency food, clothing and shelter to those in need.
 Grace Church was a founding member of this organization and strongly supports all their programs.
-One of our favorite FACC ventures is Hero House, which is a housing program for homeless military veterans.

 The annual Stephenson County CROP Hunger Walk is held in September.
 25% of the funds raised stays in Freeport and the rest is donated to Church World Service.